-Fall teaching fellows may serve as proctors in the courses to which they are assigned as they normally do, but remotely instead of in person.
+Spring teaching fellows may serve as proctors in the courses to which they are assigned as they normally do, but remotely instead of in person.
 Such staffing may not be adequate for remote proctoring, especially for large courses.
 To meet this need, a new graduate student position for remote proctors will be created.
-Instructors need to complete this form no later than September 23, 2020 to request proctors for midterms.
-A second request form for proctors to assist during final examinations will be sent later in the semester.
+Instructors need to complete this form no later than April 1, 2021 to request proctors for midterms.
 Below is a list of suggested exam procedures.

 - Schedule each Zoom session on behalf of the proctor.
 All proctors will provide instructors scheduling privileges for their Zoom accounts.
 This feature allows instructors to schedule meetings for the proctor that will be hosted by the proctor.
 All instructors must schedule the sessions through the Zoom website or desktop app and not through the Canvas-Zoom integration in the Canvas course site to which the assessment is connected.
 This recommendation safeguards the privacy of session recordings.
 (Click here for instructions on scheduling the Zoom session on behalf of proctors.)